xlam/autovirt/README.md

 # Autovirt

 Autovirt is an automatization tool for online turn-based economic game [Virtonomica](https://virtonomica.ru/).
 It uses the game API to communicate with the server.
-There is no any site-scraping doing by Autovirt.
+There is no any web-scraping doing by Autovirt.

 ## Features